It’s a little song about a fishing girl, but there are many ways to sing it. SUSAN YOUENS considers the lovely possibilities on The Necessary Show.

 BY DAVID BRITTAN

-After a family tragedy, Robert Frost’s “Birches” was my link to the real world.
-Months later, I finally figured out what the poem was talking about.
+After a dreadful incident, Robert Frost’s “Birches” was my link to the real world.
+Only months later did I figure out what the hell he was talking about.

 Can music inspire you to excel at your work?
 The Nobel biologist BRUCE BEUTLER is convinced Bach has made him a better scientist.